dmaus2018/phorm/README.md

 The implementation of the validation is based on the open source validation engine [phive](https://github.com/phax/phive) and the collection of rules [phive-rules](https://github.com/phax/phive-rules).

+This validation service does not provide all validation rules out of the box, to save memory.
+  If you need additional rules, that are already available in phive-rules, just create an issue or write an email.

 # Development environment

 * Requires Java 11 or newer